 The Leeds Libraries BBC Novels Programme is made possible thanks to Libraries Connected, Arts Council England and BBC Arts funding.

 There is a large collection of Eddison’s manuscript works and related correspondence held at the Leeds Central Library.
-For more information contact the Local and Family History Department at LocalandFamilyHistory@leeds.gov.uk or leave a voicemail on 0113 37 86982
+For more information contact the Local and Family History Department at LocalandFamilyHistory@leeds.gov.uk or on 0113 37 86982

 Eddisons drawings and correspondence regarding his literary works with friends and publishers are deposited in the Bodleian Library, Oxford.
 See: http://www.bodley.ox.ac.uk/dept/scwmss/wmss/online/modern/eddison/eddison.html